Vortrag (2000) beim Seminar der

 (30) Schlechta, FN Werke IV, S. 912

-"With respect to Schumann, however, who took everything seriously and who was, from the beginning, also taken seriously--he was the last who had founded a 'school': is it, nowadays, not considered a great fortune, a sigh of relief, a liberation, that this very Schumann romanticism has been overcome?
-Schumann, fleeing into the 'Swiss Saxony' of his soul, half Werther-like, half like Jean Paul, certainly not like Beethoven! certainly not like Byron!--his 'Manfred' music is a mistake and a misunderstanding to the point of injustice--Schumann with his taste, basically a small-minded taste war (namely a dangerous, among Germans doubly dangerous inclination towards silent lyricism and drunkenness of feeling) always hiding away, retreating out of shyness, a noble tenderfoot who wallowed entirely in anonymous bliss and pain, a kind of girl and 'touch-me-not' from the beginning: this Schumann was only a German event in music, not a European event such as Beethoven was or, to an even higher degree, Mozart--in him, German music faced its greatest danger of losing the voice of the soul of Europe and to decline into a merely national music."
+"With respect to Schumann, however, who took everything seriously and who was, from the beginning, also taken seriously — he was the last who had founded a 'school': is it, nowadays, not considered a great fortune, a sigh of relief, a liberation, that this very Schumann romanticism has been overcome?
+Schumann, fleeing into the 'Swiss Saxony' of his soul, half Werther-like, half like Jean Paul, certainly not like Beethoven! certainly not like Byron! — his 'Manfred' music is a mistake and a misunderstanding to the point of injustice — Schumann with his taste, basically a small-minded taste (namely a dangerous, among Germans doubly dangerous inclination towards silent lyricism and drunkenness of feeling) was always hiding away, retreating out of shyness, a noble tenderfoot who wallowed entirely in anonymous bliss and pain, a kind of girl and 'touch-me-not' from the beginning: this Schumann was only a German event in music, not a European event such as Beethoven was or, to an even higher degree, Mozart — in him, German music faced its greatest danger of losing the voice of the soul of Europe and to decline into a merely national music."
 [Jenseits von Gut und Böse Nr.
 245, Fr.
 Nietzsche, Werke II, Hg.
 Ivo Frenzel, Hanser Verlag München, p.
 134.]

 (33) Schlechta, F. N. Werke IV, Briefe S. 547